phaserjs/phaser/README.md

 * Physics - Bounce accelerator (use the keyboard) by Patrick OReilly.
 * Physics - Bounce knock (use the keyboard) by Patrick OReilly.
 * Physics - Snake (use the keyboard to control the snake like creature) by Patrick OReilly and Richard Davey.
+* Physics - Launcher - Angry Birds style ball launcher demo by Patrick OReilly.
+* Physics - Launcher Follow - throw the sprite anywhere in the world by Patrick OReilly.
+* Physics - Launcher Follow World - an advanced version of the Launcher Follow example by Patrick OReilly.
 * Input - Touch Joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
 * Games - Matching Pairs by Patrick OReilly.
+* Games - Simon Says by Patrick OReilly.
+* Games - Wabbits by Patrick OReilly.
 * Tweens - Example showing how to use the tween events, onStart, onLoop and onComplete.
 * Display - Pixi Render Texture.
 A Phaser conversion of the Pixi.js Render Texture example.
 * Input - 5 new examples showing how to use the Gamepad API (thanks Karl Macklin)